hannesbe/phagios/README.md

 Phagios
 ======

-Phagios is helper library for building Nagios plugins using PHP.
+Phagios is PHP helper library for building Nagios plugins in PHP.
 It is work-in-progress alpha and is not recommended for use in production environments.

 Requirements
 ------------

 - PHP 5
+- Nagios 3+

 Installation and Usage
 ------------

 For now installing can be done by cloning the repository
 ```
-git clone git://github.com/patyx7/phagios.git
+git clone git://github.com/patyx7/phagios.git <directory>
 ```
-and then including helper library at the top of your plugin file.
+and then including helper library at the top of your PHP plugin file.
 ```
-$phagios = require './Phagios.php';
+$phagios = require './<directory>/Phagios.php';
 ```

 Contribute and Feedback